nellbru/eel-tracking-opencv/README.md

   <img src="docs/Result_Vid2.gif" alt="Result" width="100%">
 </p>

-The algorithm is robust to slow movements and noise.
+The algorithm is robust to noise and slow movements.
 Each eel is confirmed after several consecutive frames to reduce false detections.

 ## Project Structure
     eel-tracking-opencv/